jh27kim/producer/README.md

 NLP: Python (FAST API)
 WAS: Spring boot

-NLP and WAS servers are resource-intensive which is why we separated these two.
+NLP and WAS servers are resource-intensive; therefore, we separated the two servers.
-Each request/response is colored differently to show each task
+Each request/response is colored differently to show each task.
 - Green: Axios requests for newest chart data
 - Red: Spring requests for newest tweets about a given keyword (from user) and receives latest tweets
 - Blue: Processed text is sent to python NLP Servers.
-NLP models analyse sentiment of the tweets. (eg. Positive, Negative, Neutral)
+NLP models analyse the sentiment of the tweets. (eg. Positive, Negative, Neutral)
-- Purple: Spring saves latest data about the keyword
+- Purple: Spring saves the latest data about the keyword

 ![image](https://user-images.githubusercontent.com/58447982/175815663-f00fd396-58fc-44f6-b495-a944cc1c6049.png)